Turnrid/Web-Crawler/doc/Plan.md

 **Deliver:**

-* Data type should be lists of strings to hold data that can be manipulated and printed when needed.
+* Data type should be a set of strings to hold data that can be manipulated and printed when needed.
 * Strings that will be printed to the console showing webpages gone to as well as printing any errors that were caught.
 * Algorithm to keep track of what links have been clicked and also the depth of recursion the program is at.